 The Buonpane Traditional Stove Top Mac & Cheese

 Jim’s mother Grace Buonpane made Mac & Cheese the old fashioned way with a slow simmer white sauce.
-Grace’s recipe used 4 tablespoons of butter, 4 tablespoons of flour, 4 cups of milk.
+Grace’s recipe used 4 tablespoons of butter, 4 tablespoons of flour, and 4 cups of milk.
 She showed me how to heat the butter and flour in the saucepan over low heat to make a roux.
 After the butter and flour are cooked for 2 minutes, you slowly add 2 cups of milk, stirring all the while to make sure it does not burn.

 I would at the stove staring for a good 20 minutes while the roux turns the milk into a creamy smooth white sauce.
 At this point, I add 2 cups of shredded cheddar cheese into the sauce stirring all the while and this makes the cheese sauce.

 At the same time, I would be cooking a box of elbow macaroni.
-At that point, I would pour the cheddar cheese sauce over the cooked macaroni and put it in a casserole dish topped with plain breadcrumbs, and baked in the oven for 30 minutes.
+At that point, I would pour the cheddar cheese sauce over the cooked macaroni and put it in a casserole dish topped with plain breadcrumbs, and bake in the oven for 30 minutes.

 A fabulous dish, but takes forever and you have to stand over it the whole time.
 If you forgot to shred the cheese or forget to put the macaroni on the stove you have to yell for someone to stir while you prepare these ingredients.